Signs of universality in the structure of culture

 \section{The formal representation of culture}

-To understand how a cultural state is formally encoded here, it is worth starting with the notion of ``cultural space''.
-This originates from the development and study of models of exogenous trait dynamics, in particular of Axelrod-type models \cite{Axelrod}.
+The way a cultural state is encoded here is inspired by models of cultural dynamics, in particular by Axelrod-type models~\cite{Axelrod}.
 In this paradigm, one deals with a set of variables, called ``cultural features'', which encode information about various properties that individuals can have, properties that are inherently subjective and that can change under the action of ``social influence'' arising during person-to-person interactions.
 By construction, these variables are allowed to attain only specific values which are here called ``cultural traits''.
 The interpretation here is that cultural traits encode ``preferences'', ``opinions'', ``values'' and ``beliefs'' that people can have on various topics, where each topic is associated to one feature.

-A cultural space consists of the set of all possible combinations of cultural traits entailed by the set of chosen cultural features, together with a measure of dissimilarity between any two combinations.
+A ``cultural space'' consists of the set of all possible combinations of cultural traits entailed by the set of chosen cultural features, together with a measure of dissimilarity between any two combinations.
 Moreover, this dissimilarity, also called the ``cultural distance'', is defined in such a way that it satisfies all the properties of a metric distance (non-negativity, identity of indiscernibles, symmetry and triangle inequality).
 The so-called ``Hamming'' distance is commonly employed for this purpose, which is meaningful as long as there is no obvious ordering of the traits of any feature.
 A cultural space is thus an abstract, discrete, metric space, where each point corresponds to a specific combination of traits.
 However, the cultural space is mathematically not a vector space, since there is no notion of additivity attached to it.